terebentina/react-responsive-link/README.md

 A link component that:

-- doesn't have the tap delay on mobile (even if the zoom is not fixed).
+- doesn't have the 300ms tap delay on mobile (even if the zoom is not fixed).
 - if you need to scroll the page and happen to grab a link when you start swiping, the action of the link will not be triggered (just as it is expected on mobile).
-- same if you want to pinch zoom the page.
 - it is not either tap or click.
 That is, you can use it on a hibrid device that has both touch and mouse and it'll react appropriately to clicks and taps.

+This is similar to what [Fastclick](https://github.com/ftlabs/fastclick) does, implemented as a React component.
+Note that on browsers that did [remove the click delay](https://developers.google.com/web/updates/2013/12/300ms-tap-delay-gone-away) this responsive link is going to be slightly slower than the native <a> link because of the extra code involved.
+Way faster than 300ms though!

+Hopefully soon no browser will need this trick.

 ## Installation